ToshioCP/Gtk4-tutorial/src/sec22.src.md

 - 14: Creates cairo context.
 The surface given as an argument will be the destination of the context.
 - 18: `cairo_set_source_rgb` creates a source pattern, which in this case is a solid white paint.
-The second to fourth argument are red, green and blue color values respectively, and they are of type float.
+The second to fourth arguments are red, green and blue color values respectively, and they are of type float.
 The values are between zero (0.0) and one (1.0), with black being given by (0.0,0.0,0.0) and white by (1.0,1.0,1.0).
 - 19: `cairo_paint` copies everywhere in the source to destination.